gkonig/Superpy/README.txt

 Welcome to Superpy

 All commands are operated with the command line.
 In this file you can find the commands you can use.
-They are organised under four different categories, such as:
+They are organized under four different categories, such as:

 Buying products